jhagdu/k8sMultinode-Ansible/roles/awsInfra4K8s/README.md

 AWSInfra4K8s
 ============

-To create a AWS Infrastructure for Kubernetes MultiNode Cluster
+Ansible Role to create a AWS Infrastructure for Kubernetes MultiNode Cluster

 Requirements
 ------------